dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 ## 1) Simulation of pairwise identity by state lengths, L, values

-To run the step 1, you can run the following bash script by providing the following parameters.
+The first step is to simulate many allele frequency trajectories under the Poisson Random Field model going forward in time with PReFerSim.
+To do that, you can run the following bash script by providing the following parameters:

 bash CreateManyFrequencyTrajectories.sh PReFerSimParameterFile1 PReFerSimParameterFile2 Identifier AlleleFrequencyDown AlleleFrequencyUp NumberOfHaplotypesWithTheDerivedAllele NumberOfIndependentVariants DemographicScenarioFile ThetaHaplotype RhoHaplotype NumberOfSites